SOUTHAMPTON VILLAGE VOLUNTEER AMBULANCE

 No we are a volunteer non-profit government entity that operates by tax funding and donations.
 However, we provide only emergency treatment and transport.

-The Southampton Village Volunteer Ambulance is a charitable organization under section 501(c)(3) of the Internal Revenue Code, all donations are tax deductable.
-For more information please click here to find more information about donating.
+The Southampton Village Volunteer Ambulance is a charitable organization under section 501(c)(3) of the Internal Revenue Code, all donations are tax deductible.
+Please click here to find more information about donating.

-The department requires each member to donate 1 weeknight per week for standby & 1 weekend night per month for standby.
+The department requires each member to donate 1 weeknight per week for standby and 1 weekend night per month for standby.
 Approximately 4 additional hours per month are required for meetings and training.

 Definitely.
 If you are available to respond to a significant number of daytime calls, no night commitment is required.

-You must be at least 18 years of age, or 17 and be a Senior in High School, pass a physical, possess a valid license to operate a passenger vehicle in New York State, & pass a background check with no felony convictions.
+You must be at least 18 years of age, or 17 and be a Senior in high school, pass a physical, possess a valid license to operate a passenger vehicle in New York State, and pass a background check with no felony convictions.

 Besides the sense of satisfaction from helping others we offer the following benefits:

-Free medical training, annual basic physical, necessary vaccinations, scholarship opportunities (for members and dependant children), social activities, retirement and life insurance program, physical fitness program, related continuing education, & performance incentive benefits.
-Members receiving paramedic training at University Hospital at Stony Brook may be eligible for tuition reimbursement upon successful completion of the program.
+Free medical training, annual basic physical, necessary vaccinations, scholarship opportunities, social activities, retirement and life insurance program, physical fitness program, related continuing education, and performance incentive benefits.

 Everyone can help by posting their address visible at street side, keeping entry to your property and building clear for large vehicles and equipment, yield vehicle right of way to ambulances displaying flashing lights (and volunteers responding with a green flashing light).
 Additionally, use 911 for emergencies only, follow the emergency phone operator’s instructions calmly.
-Learn CPR & 1st Aid.
-Follow common safety rules like biking with a helmet, swimming with a buddy, having smoke & CO detectors, and fire extinguishers
+Learn CPR and First Aid.
+Follow common safety rules like biking with a helmet, swimming with a buddy, having smoke and CO detectors, and fire extinguishers.